• Skip to primary navigation

 Ingredients for beef and broccoli stir fry.

-Beef – You can use sirloin, topside, rump, flank, or even plain old frying steak.
-If you’re using sirloin or topside, cut the meat into steaks first.
+Beef - You can use sirloin, topside, rump, flank, or even plain old frying steak.
+If you're using a joint of sirloin or topside, cut the meat into steaks first.
 The steaks should be sliced (against the grain) into thin strips.
 If you place the meat in the freezer for half an hour before slicing it, it will be easier to slice it into thin strips.
-Otherwise, if your steak is already frozen, just slice it before it is fully defrosted.
-The strips of steak should be about one-quarter of an inch thick, or about half a centimeter.
+Otherwise, if your steak is already frozen, slice it before it is fully defrosted.
+The strips of steak should be about one-quarter of an inch thick, or about half a centimetre.

-I’ve allowed 120 grams of beef (that’s about 4 ounces) per person.
+I've allowed 120 grams of beef (or about 4 ounces) per person.

-Broccoli – You can use either full heads of broccoli or tender stem broccoli (broccolini) for this recipe.
-I’ve used tender stem broccoli because I like the texture of the pieces of stem.
-If you are using a head of broccoli, don’t throw the stems away.
-Peel them, slice thinly and add to the pan with the broccoli – the broccoli stems are delicious in a stir fry.
-I’ve allowed 100 grams, or one cup of chopped broccoli florets, per person.
+Broccoli - You can use either full heads of broccoli or tender-stem broccoli (broccolini) for this recipe.
+I've used tender-stem broccoli because I like the texture of the pieces of stem.
+If you are using a head of broccoli, don't throw the stems away.
+Peel them, slice them thinly and add to the pan with the broccoli - the broccoli stems are delicious in a stir fry.
+I've allowed 100 grams, or one cup of chopped broccoli florets, per person.

 Sunflower oil – for frying the beef strips.
 You can use any neutral-flavoured vegetable oil for this recipe.